k12345663/studio/PROJECT_REPORT.md

     *   The default model is set to `googleai/gemini-2.0-flash`.

 *   **Core AI Flows (`src/ai/flows/`)**:
-    A critical instruction in both flows is for the AI to *first thoroughly analyze and synthesize ALL provided user details (Job Description, Candidate Resume including project details and past work experiences, and Candidate Experience Context) before generating or refining any content.
+    A critical instruction in both flows is for the AI to *first thoroughly analyze and synthesize ALL provided user details (Job Description, Candidate Resume including specific projects, their tech stack, goals, accomplishments, challenges, and past work experiences, and Candidate Experience Context) before generating or refining any content.
 The Candidate Resume, if provided, along with the Job Description, serve as primary source materials.
 The entire output must be deeply informed by this holistic understanding.*

     1.  **`generateInterviewKit`**:
-        *   **Input**: `jobDescription` (string, pasted by the user), `candidateResume` (optional string, pasted by user, including project details and past work experiences, treated as a primary source for questions), `candidateExperienceContext` (optional string).
+        *   **Input**: `jobDescription` (string, pasted by the user), `candidateResume` (optional string, pasted by user, including project details, tech stack, goals, accomplishments, challenges, and past work experiences, treated as a primary source for questions), `candidateExperienceContext` (optional string).
         *   **Process**:
-            *   A detailed prompt instructs the AI (Gemini model) to act as a senior hiring manager, thoroughly analyzing and synthesizing the JD, candidate resume (deeply, to extract skills, experiences, and specific projects for questioning, considering work history), and candidate context.
+            *   A detailed prompt instructs the AI (Gemini model) to act as a senior hiring manager, thoroughly analyzing and synthesizing the JD, candidate resume (deeply, to extract skills, experiences, and specific projects including their tech stack, goals, accomplishments, challenges for questioning, considering work history), and candidate context.
             *   It identifies 5-7 core competencies, assigning importance (High, Medium, Low).
-            *   For each competency, it generates 3 types of questions (Technical, Scenario, Behavioral), directly derived from or probing into resume details (including projects and past experiences) and JD requirements.
+            *   For each competency, it generates 2-3 types of questions (Technical, Scenario, Behavioral), directly derived from or probing into resume details (including projects, their tech stack, goals, accomplishments, challenges, and past experiences) and JD requirements.
+            *   It includes a "Tell me about yourself" question, with a model answer tailored to the candidate's resume, outlining 3-4 key points a strong candidate would cover based on their specific resume.
             *   For each question, it provides:
                 *   A model answer (3-4 concise, judgeable bullet points, serving as general examples of strong answers, explicitly referencing JD/resume/projects/context, and highlighting positive indicators, reflecting candidate's work and past experiences).
                 *   A `category` ('Technical' or 'Non-Technical').
                 *   A `difficulty` level ('Naive', 'Beginner', 'Intermediate', 'Expert', 'Master').
                 *   An `estimatedTimeMinutes` (AI suggests based on difficulty, e.g., Naive:2, Master:10).
             *   It also generates a scoring rubric with 3-5 weighted criteria (summing to 1.0).
-Criteria are well-defined, distinct, high-quality, actionable, measurable, and explicitly reference key phrases from the JD, resume (including projects and past experiences), or candidate context for a broad yet deeply contextual evaluation.
+Criteria are well-defined, distinct, high-quality, actionable, measurable, and explicitly reference key phrases from the JD, resume (including specific projects, their tech stack, goals, accomplishments, challenges, and past work experiences), or candidate context for a broad yet deeply contextual evaluation.
         *   **Output Schema (`GenerateInterviewKitOutputSchema` using Zod)**: A structured JSON object.
 Zod descriptions guide the AI.
         *   **Error Handling**: Basic error checking and default-filling ensures the AI output is usable.
 Post-processing normalizes rubric weights to sum to 1.0 and applies default times if AI misses them.

     2.  **`customizeInterviewKit`**:
-        *   **Input**: `jobDescription`, `candidateResume` (key reference document, including projects and past work experiences), `candidateExperienceContext`, `competencies` (potentially user-edited, including IDs, importance, questions with category, IDs, 5-level difficulty, time), and `rubricCriteria` (potentially user-edited).
+        *   **Input**: `jobDescription`, `candidateResume` (key reference document, including projects, their tech stack, goals, accomplishments, challenges, and past work experiences), `candidateExperienceContext`, `competencies` (potentially user-edited, including IDs, importance, questions with category, IDs, 5-level difficulty, time), and `rubricCriteria` (potentially user-edited).
         *   **Process**:
-            *   The prompt instructs the AI to review recruiter edits, thoroughly considering JD, resume (as a key reference, including projects and past experiences), context, and the edits.
+            *   The prompt instructs the AI to review recruiter edits, thoroughly considering JD, resume (as a key reference, including projects, their tech stack, goals, accomplishments, challenges, and past experiences), context, and the edits.
             *   It must preserve existing IDs.
-            *   It refines modified question text/answers (ensuring 3-4 concise, judgeable bullet format serving as general examples of strong answers, explicitly referencing JD/resume/projects/context, with resume as a validation source, reflecting candidate's work and past experiences).
+            *   It refines modified question text/answers (ensuring 3-4 concise, judgeable bullet format serving as general examples of strong answers, explicitly referencing JD/resume/projects/context including project specifics, with resume as a validation source, reflecting candidate's work and past experiences).
+This includes ensuring "Tell me about yourself" model answers remain resume-tailored.
             *   It reflects changes to importance, category, difficulty, or time, and assigns these if new questions seem to be implicitly added.
-            *   It reflects changes to rubric criteria (ensuring criteria are well-defined, distinct, high-quality, actionable, measurable, and explicitly reference key phrases from JD/resume/projects/context for a broad yet contextual evaluation, and weights sum to 1.0).
+            *   It reflects changes to rubric criteria (ensuring criteria are well-defined, distinct, high-quality, actionable, measurable, and explicitly reference key phrases from JD/resume/projects/context including project specifics and past work experiences for a broad yet contextual evaluation, and weights sum to 1.0).
             *   It ensures all output fields are present.
         *   **Output Schema (`CustomizeInterviewKitOutputSchema` using Zod)**: A refined version of the interview kit.
         *   **Error Handling & Validation**: Includes logic to ensure output fields are present, rubric weights are normalized to sum to 1.0, and default times are applied.

-*   **Schema Enforcement**: Zod schemas are used extensively for type safety and to guide the AI model on its response format, ensuring model answers are judgeable (serving as general examples of strong answers that consider candidate's work and past experiences) and rubrics offer well-defined, high-quality, broad yet deeply contextual parameters for evaluation.
+*   **Schema Enforcement**: Zod schemas are used extensively for type safety and to guide the AI model on its response format, ensuring model answers are judgeable (serving as general examples of strong answers that consider candidate's work and past experiences, and specifically tailored for questions like "Tell me about yourself" based on resume details) and rubrics offer well-defined, high-quality, broad yet deeply contextual parameters for evaluation.

 ## 5. Workflow

 1.  **Input Submission**:
     *   User navigates to `src/app/page.tsx` and sees `JobDescriptionForm.tsx`.
-    *   User pastes the job description, optionally pastes the candidate's resume (including project details and work history), and provides any additional candidate experience context.
+    *   User pastes the job description, optionally pastes the candidate's resume (including project details, tech stack, goals, accomplishments, challenges, and work history), and provides any additional candidate experience context.

 2.  **Initial Kit Generation**:
     *   `handleGenerateKit` in `page.tsx` calls `generateInterviewKit` flow with all provided inputs.
-    *   AI returns structured data after *deeply analyzing the context and resume (including projects and past experiences)*.
+    *   AI returns structured data after *deeply analyzing the context and resume (including projects, their tech stack, goals, accomplishments, challenges, and past experiences)*.
     *   Response is mapped to `InterviewKit` client type (generating client IDs, setting default question score to 5 for 1-10 slider, applying default times based on difficulty if needed, ensuring rubric weights sum to 1.0).
     *   `interviewKit` state is updated.